Some more famous characters

 You shall live and die here. "

-Imre Lenarsich (1882 - 1966) was a priest with Slovene roots.
+Imre Lenarsich (1882 - 1966) was a priest of Slovene origin.
 In 1882, he was born in Gornji Slaveci (Slovenia).
-In Szombathely he passed his final exams and was ordained to the priesthood.
+In Szombathely, he passed his school leaving examination and was ordained as a priest.
 In Tisina (Mura region / Slovenia), he was a chaplain for five years.
-In 1909, he received the canon-juridical doctorate.
-As a priest Lenarsich Imre worked three years in Murska Sobota (Slovenia) and 14 years in Alsószölnok (Slovenian Raba region).
-From Alsószölnök Imre Lenarsich went to Nyögér, a small village close to Sárvár where he died in 1966.
-In Nyögér, he was a provost and celebrated his golden and his diamond mass respectively too.
+In 1909, he received the canon-juridical doctorate degree.
+As a priest Imre Lenarsich worked in Murska Sobota (Slovenia) for three years and in Alsószölnok (Slovene Raba Region) for 14 years.
+Imre Lenarsich later went from Alsószölnök to Nyögér, a small village close to Sárvárm where he died in 1966.
+In Nyögér, he was a provost and there he also celebrated his golden and his diamond mass.

-In the small village Nyögér, one still remembers Lenarsich affectionately.
-In 1997, the Lenarsich foundation was founded and documents and data about his activity was collected keenly.
-In the parish of Nyögér even today Lenarsich’s black-and-white photos and books, among them also Slovene books are kept.
+In the small village of Nyögér, one still remembers Lenarsich affectionately.
+In 1997, the Lenarsich foundation was founded and documents and data about his work were zealously collected.
+In the parish of Nyögér, even today Lenarsich’s black-and-white photos and books, among them also Slovene books, are being kept.
 Dr. Imre Lenarsich never denied his Slovene descent.
-The believers of Nyögér and its surroundings called him "uncle Mirko" and also bishop János Mikes thanked for the photos of Lernarsich with the words "dear Mirko", which he wrote on a postcard.
+The believers of Nyögér and its surroundings called him "uncle Mirko" and also bishop János Mikes gave thanks for Lernarsich's photos with the words "dear Mirko", which he wrote on a postcard.

-Károly Doncsecz (1918 - 2002) was a potter and in 1984 he received the award "Master of folk art" for his work Doncsecz was born in Orfalu and learned the art of pottering in Magyarszombatfa.
-He graduated from the apprenticeship in Zalaegerszeg, Sümeg and Szentgotthárd.
+Károly Doncsecz (1918 - 2002) was a potter and in 1984 he received the award "Master of folk art" for his work.
+Doncsecz was born in Orfalu and he learnt the art of pottery making in Magyarszombatfa.
+He completed his apprenticeship in Zalaegerszeg, Sümeg and Szentgotthárd.
 From 1940 on Doncsecz lived and worked in Kétvölgy.
 Since the 1970s, he was the only Slovene potter in Hungary.
-His potter works were presented in numerous exhibits all over Hungary and Slovenia.
-When he was still alive, travel groups from the motherland Slovenia often visited him in his kétvölgyian workshop, and Doncsecz did not only tell about his craft, but also about biographies of many Slovenes from the Raba region in his mother tongue.
+His pieces of pottery were presented in numerous exhibitions all over Hungary and Slovenia.
+Still during his lifetime, travel groups from the motherland Slovenia often visited him in his kétvölgyian workshop, and Doncsecz did not only tell them about his craft, but also about biographies of many Slovenes from the Raba Region in his mother tongue.

 Translated from German into English: Joël Gerber